 Statistically fatal accident rates in Western Europe are less than half the rate of the US.
 The worst country in Europe is Bosnia with an automobile fatality rate of 15.7 per 100,000 people compared to 12.4 in the US, the next worst country in Europe is Albania at 13.6.
 Both of these countries require special insurance to drive in for Europeans.
 Italy which has a reputation for aggressive driving has a fatality rate of 5.2 per 100,000 which is less than half of the US.

 The rest of this post gives our impressions of driving in Europe based on our limited experience.

 The roads in Europe are generally very good.
 There is as you would expect some differences in quality from country to country.
-Of the countries we have driven German roads were exceptionally good, better than the US.
+German roads were exceptionally good, better than the US.
 The worst roads were in Italy, especially Sicily, but they were not so bad that they required a high level of awareness.
 Our impression is that the standard lane width in France is narrower than in other countries in Europe and certainly the US, which is my only complaint about French roads.
 Driving between cities is generally very easy and no more stressful than in the US.
 In fact in Spain and France traffic is often much lighter than in the US on equivalent roads.